-In the UK, 52% of retail eCommerce transactions take place on mobile.
+In the UK, 52% of retail eCommerce transactions are mobile.
 Many of these transactions have also started and finished here.
 With mobile shopping experiences improving, the traditional approach of ‘browsing on a smartphone, buying on desktop’ is fading.

-Creating a mobile friendly website or even your own retail app can help to enhance a customer’s smartphone shopping experience.
+Creating a mobile-friendly website or even your retail app can help to enhance a customer’s smartphone shopping experience.
 That’s great for retail businesses for reaching a bigger audience of hungry shoppers, festive season or not.

-Remember: if your online retail store isn’t mobile optimised, you can wave goodbye to up a good chunk of customers.
+Remember: if your online retail store isn’t mobile-optimized, you can wave goodbye to up a good chunk of customers.

 New Shopping Processes